UDOOboard/X86-Docs/docs/14_Hardware_Reference/08_Pinout_Braswell.md

 <div class="alert alert-danger" role="alert">
   <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span>
   <span class="sr-only">Warning!</span>
-  Warning: Warning: UDOO X86 Pins controlled by the main Braswell processor are 1.8V only compliant.
+  Warning: UDOO X86 Pins controlled by the main Braswell processor are 1.8V only compliant.
 Providing higher voltages, like 3.3V or 5V, could irreversibly damage the board.
   In order to properly work with an input voltage different from 1.8V use a bidirectional level shifter.
 </div>